0code1/CardReader/README.md

 This picture is from Ilearn, the pin use in this picture are different from the one we are using take that in mind

+#### LCD Documentation

+In this project we will be using the **PORT A**  on your arduino with the following Pin:

+- pin 0 for DB7
+- pin 1 for DB6
+- pin 2 for DB5
+- pin 3 for DB4
+- pin 4 for RW
+- pin 5 for D/W
+- pin 6 for E

 #### TODO
 - [x] DataSheet
 - [x] Interfacing Diagram